newfakeuser/maplesyrup/README.md

 ### Notes

-Referencing children using a hashmap inside the pattern tree play a big role in performance gains.
-It allows us to not enumerate through all the patterns and isntead only look at the ones with matching segments.
+- Referencing children using a hashmap inside the pattern tree plays a big role in performance gains.
+It allows us to not enumerate through all the patterns and instead only look at the ones with matching segments.

+- To learn about a specific term, open the corresponding file in lib.
+For example, a `path` is defined in *./lib/path.js*

+- Next step for this project would be to create automated unit tests.